#Maintenance

 IPMI Login Page

 Once logged in to the IPMI, head to the "configuration" tab and select the "users" link in the drop down.
 You should now modify the ADMIN account name and password.
-Select the line, it will hilight in yellow, and click on modify button above.
+Select the line, it will highlight in yellow, and click on modify button above.
 Upon setting a new user name and password.
 Make sure to take note of the new details!
 It's best to logout then back in to test that the new credentials are working as expected.

 IPMI Change login details